Portsmouth Compact

-The Portsmouth Compact was a document signed on March 7, 1638 that established the settlement of Portsmouth, which is now a town in the state of Rhode Island.
+The Portsmouth Compact was a document signed on March 7, 1638, that established the settlement of Portsmouth, which is now a town in the US state of Rhode Island.

 History

 The document was written and signed by a group of Christian dissidents who were seeking religious freedom from the governmental oversight of the Massachusetts Bay Colony by moving to Aquidneck Island to set up a new colony.
 Among this group was Anne Hutchinson, who had been banished from Massachusetts Bay following the Antinomian Controversy there.

 The purpose of the Portsmouth Compact was to set up a new, independent colony that was Christian in character but non-sectarian in governance.
 It has been called "the first instrument for governing as a true democracy."

-Text
+Text and signatories

 The text of the Portsmouth Compact:

 The 7th Day of the First Month, 1638.

 We whose names are underwritten do hereby solemnly in the presence of Jehovah incorporate ourselves into a Bodie Politick and as He shall help, will submit our persons, lives and estates unto our Lord Jesus Christ, the King of Kings, and Lord of Lords, and to all those perfect and most absolute laws of His given in His Holy Word of truth, to be guided and judged thereby.

-In the margin are the following Bible citations: